超级马里奥64(任天堂64)

 ---|

-The game is also notable for the sheer level to which it's been dissected by fans, to the point where 2020 saw the game get successfully decompiled by dataminers and unofficially ported to PCs.
-The same year, its partial original source code was leaked, leading to the discovery of early Luigi models and textures.
-L was real all along.
+The game is also notable for the sheer level to which it's been dissected, to the point of getting successfully decompiled and unofficially ported to PCs.

 To do: